How to care for your new brows

 Day 2-5 of your new brows can be....shocking

 Your brows will be much darker and bolder than they were when you left the studio.
 FEAR NOT! remember, each hair stroke is a tiny scratch.
 Its normal for the brows to feel a bit tender.
 This stage typically lasts about a week.
 Your new brows will be MUCH lighter once healed.

 Day 5-10 is the flaky stage.
 The teeny-tiny hair strokes have teeny-tiny scabs.
 As the scabs shed, brows can appear dry and flaky.
 DO NOT PICK! picking, pealing, or scratching the scabs can result in pigment loss.

 Day 10-14 You've entered the invisible stage.
 Your new hair strokes are now covered with fresh new skin.
 The new skin isn't quite healed and therefore, won't be totally transparent.
 It takes a few weeks for the skin to sheer up, and for the colour to truly show.

 Day 14 + As the skin heals the hair strokes begin to look more crisp and defined.
 Don't worry if they come back a little patchy, this is totally normal.
-We will address any colour retention issues at the 4-6 week touch up.
+We will address any colour retention issues at the second session.

 What Not To Do

 You want to keep your new brows clean, but avoid getting them too wet.
 When you shower, place a towel next to the shower and use it periodically to pat your brows dry.
 More water means more scabbing.